The Most important lab tests every midlife woman should know about

 Years of heavy menstrual bleeding can leave women entering menopause with depleted iron stores.

-A normal CBC does not rule out low iron stores.
+A normal CBC doesn’t necessarily rule out low iron stores.

 6. Vitamin B12, Folate & Homocysteine